Luligu/matterbridge/README.md

 ## Submitting Changes

-- Create a new pull request from my repository and I'll be glad to check it out
+- Create a new pull request against the dev from my repository and I'll be glad to check it out
 - Be sure to follow the existing code style
 - Add unit tests for any new or changed functionality if possible
 - In your pull request, do describe what your changes do and how they work